 Responsibility for overseeing Britvic's approach to preventing modern slavery is held by our Modern Slavery Prevention Group (MSPG), which is made up of representatives from across the relevant business functions including risk, supply chain, procurement, HR and sustainability.
-It is sponsored by the Chief Procurement Officer and chaired by the Deputy Company Secretary.
+It is sponsored by the Chief People Officer and the Chief Procurement Officer.
 The activities of the MSPG are monitored by the Environment, Social and Governance Committee, which is chaired by the Chief Financial Officer.